 Serum levels of total and LDL-cholesterol and of triglycerides were higher in the patients than in the controls (Table 1); all these parameters were significantly reduced by atorvastatin treatment.
-HDL-cholesterol levels were not different in patients and controls and no change was evident after therapy.
+HDL-cholesterol levels were not different in patients and controls and no change was evident after the therapy.

-The expression of leukocyte adhesion molecules in the study subjects is shown in Table 2 and Fig. 2.
-There was increased expression of L-selectin and of all the integrins except for CD11a in the patients compared to controls.
+The expression of leukocyte adhesion molecules in the studied subjects is shown in Table 2 and Figure 2.
+There was increased expression of L-selectin and of all the integrins except for CD11a in the patients compared to the controls.
 The difference was marginally significant for CD18 and it was not significant for CD49d on monocytes.
 The atorvastatin treatment resulted in a significant decrease of all the integrins except for CD11b; in the case of L-selectin, there was a significant decrease in neutrophils but not in lymphocytes and monocytes.
-The magnitude of the differences between patients and controls was similar in all leukocyte subpopulations (lymphocytes, monocytes and neutrophils); similarly results were found for the changes in their expression after atorvastatin treatment.
-There were neither significant correlations between the expression of cell adhesion molecules and lipid levels nor between on-treatment changes of lipid levels and of the expression of adhesion molecules.
-The white blood counts including differential counts were similar in patients and controls and they were not influenced by the treatment.
+The magnitude of the differences between patients and controls was similar in all leukocyte subpopulations (lymphocytes, monocytes and neutrophils); similar results were found for the changes in their expression after atorvastatin treatment.
+There were neither significant correlations between the expression of cell adhesion molecules and lipid levels nor between treatment-induced changes of lipid levels and of the expression of adhesion molecules.
+The white blood counts including differential counts were similar in patients and the controls and were not influenced by the treatment.

-Serum ICAM-1 concentration was elevated in the patients; the E-selectin and von Willebrand factor concentrations were similar in patients and controls.
-There was no significant change in the levels of any of these molecules after atorvastatin treatment (Table 1).
+Serum ICAM-1 concentration was elevated in the patients; the E-selectin and von Willebrand factor concentrations were similar in both the patients and the controls.
+There were no significant changes in the levels of any of these molecules after atorvastatin treatment (Table 1).